Alex-Shanley/movie-meetup-platform/README.md

 - Add movies to favorites

 ### Meetup Features
-- Create movie meetups at specific locations and times
+- Create movie meetups at specific locations and times using TMDB movie selection
-- Browse upcoming meetups
+- Browse upcoming meetups with beautiful poster card layouts
 - Join/leave meetups
 - View participant lists
 - Add comments to meetups
 - Maximum participant limits with full meetup indicators
+- Edit and delete meetups (for organizers)
+- Filter meetups by upcoming/all
+- Visual meetup cards with movie posters, dates, and attendee avatars

 ### Additional Features
 - Responsive design for mobile, tablet, and desktop
-- Personalized user dashboard
+- Personalized user dashboard with:
+  - Profile statistics and quick links
+  - Upcoming meetups tab with visual cards
+  - Hosting tab to manage your own meetups
+  - Past meetups history
+  - Edit and delete functionality for hosted meetups
 - Real-time participant tracking
 - CRUD operations for all resources
-- API integration with external movie database
+- API integration with external movie database (TMDB)
 - Automated testing suite
+- Modern UI with hero sections and filtering
+- LinkedIn-inspired dashboard layout

 ## Tech Stack